SaptarshiSarkar12/Drifty/Website/app/docs/Contributing.md

 ## Pull Requests

-[Pull requests](https://github.com/SaptarshiSarkar12/Drifty/pulls) are a great way to implement your ideas into this project via relevant code changes.
-It is necessary to open an issue at first, describing the changes you want to make and discuss them with the maintainers.
-Once the issue gets assigned to you, you can open a pull request.
+[Pull requests](https://github.com/SaptarshiSarkar12/Drifty/pulls) are a fantastic way to bring your ideas to life in this project!
+Start by opening an issue to describe your proposed changes and discuss them with the maintainers.
+Once the issue is assigned to you, you can go ahead and submit your pull request.

 ## What does each Label mean in Issues and Pull Requests?